Linear Progression vs. Conjugate Method: Quick Start Guide

 Linear progression is a straightforward training approach in which you consistently increase the weight you lift over a given period.
 The idea is to make small, steady progress, gradually building up your strength and muscle mass.

 In a typical linear progression program, you'll choose a few key exercises (like squats, deadlifts, and bench presses) and perform them several times a week.
+You don't want to perform them to the point where you are overdoing it, because that can lead to a plateau or even injury, but you will be performing them a few times.
 You'll then incorporate some progressive overload, and add weight to each lift, usually 5 to 10 pounds per week, as your body adapts to the increased demand.

 Why choose linear progression?
-This method is particularly beneficial for beginners, as it allows you to develop a strong foundation and learn proper lifting techniques.
+This method is particularly beneficial for beginners, or people who are still newer to their strength training journey, as it allows you to develop a strong foundation and learn proper lifting techniques.
 As a novice lifter, your body will respond quickly to the increased stimulus, resulting in rapid strength gains.

 The conjugate method encourages variety by regularly changing the exercises, accommodating resistance, and using different rep schemes to prevent plateaus and promote continuous progress.